laurelschwulst/alt-text-selfies/book.md

 Our chapbook comes in many formats:

-<a href="https://docs.google.com/document/d/1o4dbbsqHpfyGTvlNcZPUMrxVQYVqHC2WKJ9AglfshPI/edit?usp=sharing" class="ats-button">Download as Google Doc</a>
+<a href="https://docs.google.com/document/d/1o4dbbsqHpfyGTvlNcZPUMrxVQYVqHC2WKJ9AglfshPI/edit?usp=sharing" class="ats-button">Open as Google Doc</a>

 <a href="#" class="ats-button">Download as a PDF</a>